degreepath/auditor/tests/snapshots/2018-19/major/japanese.md

 ## Upper-Level Language
-For this requirement, you must take JAPAN 320.
+For this requirement, you must take both JAPAN 320 and JAPAN 350.

 ## Language and Culture